yutaodou/rtd/README.md

 // Mark a todo as your today's priority rtd today <todo-id>

-// Unmark a todo from your today's priority by prefix it with a ~ rtd today ~<todo-id>
+// Unmark a todo from your today's priority rtd today --unset <todo-id>
+rtd today -u <todo-id>
 ```

 **Edit todo**